This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

 Fancy a unique passport stamp to take away with you?
 One can be purchased at the tourism information centre.

-Malta might be a surprise contender on the list of Europe micro countries, as with seven islands across its archipelago and a relatively high population for its size, many people don’t realise it is a microstate at all.
+Malta might be a surprise contender on the list of Europe micro countries, as with seven beautiful islands across its archipelago and a relatively high population for its size, many people don’t realise it is a micro-state at all.

 Since 1974 Malta has been a proud republic, and it is also a member of the European Union, unlike many others on the list.
-While it gained independence from the U.K. nearly sixty years ago, what surprised me when I visited was how British it still seems, in part due to the party bars in St Julien full of British tourists and the number of immigrants from the UK living here.
+While it gained independence from the U.K. nearly sixty years ago, what surprised me when I visited was how British it still seems, partly due to the party bars in St. Julien full of British tourists and the number of immigrants from the UK living here.

 That said, if you get away from the night-club dense streets in summer, it’s a wonderful country to visit, and is packed with history, served in bite-size portions.

 Gozo, the second island of Malta, quickly accessed by ferry, was my favourite place, though.
 I loved the laid-back vibe of Xlendi Bay, where I stayed.
-Sadly, the famous icon of the Azure Window collapsed a few years back, but the beaches, coast and rock formations are still stunning, and Malta, for a micro country, might offer the best diversity of all those on this list.
+Sadly, the famous icon of the Azure Window collapsed a few years back, but it’s still one of the best beach destinations in Europe, thanks to the sparkling coast and spectacular rock formations.
+Malta, for a micro country, might offer the best diversity of all those on this list, and it’s also one of the most accepting and open countries in the continent, being regarding as the most gay-friendly destinations in Europe.